K6 Math Logo

 As with multiplication of whole numbers, when you are multiplying fractions, you are simply doing 'speed addition'.

-Here you are being asked, "What is 1/2 added to itself 5 times?"
-For a visual representation of this problem, look at the following image.
+Here you are being asked, "What is 1/2 added to itself 5 times?

-Treating the fraction as a 'thing' will always make the question sound 'normal'.
+Treating the fraction as 'a thing' will always make it sound more natural.

 What I mean by this statement is best explained by the different ways of verbalizing this question.